dnbhunter/Intelligent_Banking_Operations_Agent/BOOK.md

 Before we dive deep, let's look at the project from a bird's-eye view.
 The system is composed of a few key parts that talk to each other.

-Here is a diagram representing the current architecture of the system:
+Here is a diagram representing the current high-level architecture of the system:

-My apologies again for the diagram errors.
-Mermaid syntax can be a bit particular.
-I'll generate a corrected version of the architecture diagram, and then we will continue with our book.

-Here's the corrected diagram:
-Ran tool
-My apologies for the repeated errors with the diagram.
-It seems I was having some trouble with the Mermaid syntax.
-Third time's the charm!
-Here is the corrected high-level architecture diagram.
 <img width="1785" height="1015" alt="image" src="https://github.com/user-attachments/assets/8e194c09-98c0-4fbd-a55f-5b492e6c7fb9" />

 Let's break down what's happening in this diagram: